PaulSchweizer/flowpipe/contributing.md

 ## Unittests

 We have an extensive, reliable test suite and we want to keep it that way, so please write sufficient tests for your contributions.
 We also want to keep the coverage at 100%.
-If there are good reasons for not covering parts of the code, please explicitely exclude them either via `# pragma: no cover` directly in the code or by specifying it in the [.coveragerc}(.coveragerc) file.
+If there are good reasons for not covering parts of the code, please explicitely exclude them either via `# pragma: no cover` directly in the code or by specifying it in the [.coveragerc](.coveragerc) file.
 The tests have to pass on travis (py2.7 and py3.6).

 ## Coding styleguide